Bloated Bundestag: Trouble for German democracy? | DW | 15.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As Germany approaches its federal elections, chances are high that the lower house of parliament could swell to over 900 members.
+As Germany approaches its federal election, chances are high that the lower house of parliament could swell to more than 900 members.
 Only China's National People's Congress is larger.
+And this could lead to problems.

 The problem this poses is greater than a crunch to fit that many chairs in the chamber.
-How can compromises be made, and how can back-benchers be heard, in a parliament this unwieldy in size?
+How can compromises be made, and how can backbenchers be heard, in a parliament so unwieldy?

-The system was conceived in postwar Germany as a compromise between smaller parties, who worried they would consistently fail to win seats, and those who worried about the instability that had come from political fragmentation before the war.
+The system was conceived in postwar Germany as a compromise with smaller parties, who worried they would consistently fail to win seats, along with assuaging concerns about instability that had come with political fragmentation before the war.

 As it stands now, Germany has 299 electoral districts.
 This means that the Bundestag should in theory have 598 seats.